Naga-Pavan-Bhuma/Student-Task-Manager-Frontend/README.md

-# Student-Task-Manager-Frontend
+Student Task Manager — Frontend

+A simple and lightweight Task Management System built using HTML, CSS, and JavaScript.
+Students can add, complete, and delete tasks with a clean and minimal UI.
+The project follows a small component-based structure using a separate task.html file.

+📁 Project Structure
 student-task-manager/
-├─ index.html # Main page to add tasks
-├─ style.css # Optional stylesheet
-├─ app.js # JavaScript logic for adding, rendering, and toggling tasks └─ README.md
-└─roles.txt
-├─ components
-    ├─ task_item.html # Optional reusable task item component

-Steps

-Go to your project folder

-Double-click index.html

-It will open in your browser

-Your app will run normally

-# Student-Task-Manager-Frontend

-student-task-manager

-Project Structure

-│── index.html        # Main entry file
+│── index.html          # Main entry page
-│── app.js            # Core JavaScript logic
-│── style.css         # Styling for the web app
+│── app.js              # Core JavaScript logic (add, render, delete, complete tasks) │── style.css           # Main stylesheet
-│── style.txt         # Design notes or custom styles (optional)
+│── style.txt           # Optional design notes / custom styles
+│── roles.txt           # Additional notes (optional)
 └── components/
-     └── task.html    # Task component UI

-Features

-Add new tasks

-Mark tasks as completed

-Delete tasks

-Clean and simple UI

-Component-based structure using task.html

-Steps

-Go to your project folder

-Double-click index.html

-It will open in your browser

-Your app will run normally

-How to Run the Project

-Follow these steps to run the web app locally:

-1. Download or clone the project git clone <your-repository-url>

-OR simply download the ZIP and extract it.

-2. Open the main file

-Go to the project folder and open index.html in any web browser:

-Double-click index.html

-OR right-click → Open With Browser

-🧪 Testing the App

-Once opened:

-Type a task in the input field.

-Click Add Task.

-Click on a task to mark it completed.

-Click the Delete button to remove a task.

-Technologies Used

-HTML5 – Structure

-CSS3 – Styling

-JavaScript (Vanilla JS) – Functionality
+    └── task.html       # Reusable task UI component

+✨ Features

+➕ Add new tasks

+✔️ Mark tasks as completed

+❌ Delete tasks

+🎨 Clean and simple UI

+🧩 Component-based approach using task.html

+⚡ Runs directly in the browser without any server

+🚀 How to Run the Project

+Running the app is very simple — no backend or installation required.

+Step 1: Download the Project

+Clone the repository:

+git clone <your-repo-link>

+OR

+Download the ZIP file and extract it.

+Step 2: Open the App

+Go to the project folder and open:

+index.html

+You can:

+Double-click index.html, or

+Right-click → Open With Browser

+That's it — your app will start running!

+🧪 How to Use (Testing the App)

+Once the app opens in the browser:

+Type a task in the input box

+Click Add Task

+Click on a task to mark it completed

+Click the Delete button to remove a task

+🛠️ Technologies Used
+Technology	Purpose
+HTML5	Structure of the app
+CSS3	Styling and layout
+JavaScript (Vanilla JS)	Core functionality (adding/toggling/deleting tasks)